Evacuations ordered in Santa Cruz County ahead of storm, possible mudslides

-Several zones of Boulder Creek, Ben Lomond and Felton are under order to evacuate.
+Several zones of Boulder Creek, Ben Lomond and Felton are under orders to evacuate.

 ‼️ Evacuation Orders Issued for Areas in Santa Cruz County‼️— CAL FIRE CZU (@CALFIRECZU) January 25, 2021